Sri Punyarathana Dhamma School

-Sri Punyarathana Dhamma School at Choola Bodhi Viharaya is a free education Buddhist religion center (Sunday School) for children under the age of 18 years.
+Sri Punyarathana Dhamma School at Choola Bodhi Viharaya is a free education Buddhist religious center for children under the age of 18 years.
 It is situated in the village Haburugala in the Southern part of Sri Lanka.
-The purpose of the school is to guide students from Haburugala and nearby villages to understand, practice, and analyze Theravada Buddhist principals (Dharma) which Buddha discovered.
+The purpose of the school is to guide students from Haburugala and nearby villages to understand, practice, and analyze Theravada Buddhist principals (dharma).
 The school intends to produce non-violent, peaceful, well-mannered students with their ambitions to become useful people to the world.
 The school is maintained by the Choola Bodhi Viharaya temple in Haburugala, Bentota which is an agricultural village.
 The chief monk Uhan Owita Sumanasiri is the principal of the free Buddhist school since its establishment in 1987.

-Charity Work
+Charity work

-The teachers in Sri Punyarathana Dhamma School, Haburugala don't take any payment for their service as they consider it to be a service to the society and a charity work.
-The Buddhists who believe Theravada Buddhism, the Karma is believed.
-In simple terms, the Theravada Buddhists believe that the good deed with good mind result in good luck while the bad deed with bad thoughts result in bad luck.
-This idea seems to encourage the students to become teachers who sacrifice their valuable time for the next generation students.
+The teachers in Sri Punyarathana Dhamma School, Haburugala don't take any payment for their service as they consider it to be a service to society and charity work.
+The Buddhist concept of karma encourages the students to become teachers who sacrifice their valuable time for the next generation students.

-The school has proven its education standards in many ways.
-In 2008, a girl won the Island-wide Competition for the Final Grade competition in "Dhaham Denuma" (the knowledge on Buddhism).
+In 2008, a girl won the Island-wide Competition for the Final Grade competition in "Dhaham Denuma" (knowledge on Buddhism).
 The students have won several awards in the Bentota regional competitions resulting in the first place for six consecutive years from 2004 to 2009.

-Staff Members and Education
+Staff members and education

-The staff consists of 18 teachers where 7 of them are holding Bachelor's degree holders in various fields such as Computer Science, Arts, Languages, Buddhism etc. The principal was a teacher and the former principal of Miriswatta Maha Vidyalaya government school, Miriswatta, Bentota before his retirement in 1998.
+The staff consists of eighteen teachers, seven of them are holding bachelor's degree holders in various fields such as Computer Science, Arts, Languages, or Buddhism.
+The principal was a teacher and the former principal of Miriswatta Maha Vidyalaya government school in Miriswatta, Bentota before his retirement in 1998.
 He had obtained his Bachelor of Arts degree from the University of Kelaniya.
 The assistant principal Uhan Owita Nagitha finished his Bachelor of Arts degree in 2008.